JMRMEDEV/KinectronicsApps/UR5TCPController/README.md

 ## Simulation

 The simulation is achieved through [**Webots Robot Simulator**](https://www.cyberbotics.com/), an open-source software.
 According to their developers, **Webots** was built thinking on using the developed controllers on the real robots ([transfer to your own robot](https://cyberbotics.com/doc/guide/transfer-to-your-own-robot)).
 I guess that so can be achieved with a [plugin](https://cyberbotics.com/doc/guide/controller-plugin#remote-control-plugin).
-However, such implementation has not yet being developed for this controller.
+However, such implementation has not yet been developed for this controller.
 I hope it will in future realeases.

 ## Warning